 • Timing grazing to coincide with flowering and seed set can reduce the number and viability of the seeds weedy species produce.
 Researchers have demonstrated that grazing spotted knapweed reduces seed viability by 98% and over time, can reduce weed populations.
 Knapweed is especially nutritious at this time, and since most grasses have matured, they are not damaged by intense grazing.

-For more on managing grazing to control weeds, check out this bonus content for On Pasture subscribers:
+For more on managing grazing to control weeds, check out this free ebook:

 This management adjustment emphasizes weight gain for beef calves and other young animals.
 It lets them graze ahead of their mothers on younger more nutritious grass by allowing them to sneak through an opening in the fence, or under a wire set at 36 to 42 inches.